Magazine Subscription Offer

 Try your first 5 issues for only £5 today

 Melt the ghee, whisk in with the turmeric and chilli powder, then add the cubed paneer and toss well.
 Set aside.
 If using frozen spinach, microwave for 3-5 mins, then place in a sieve and squeeze out most of the water.
 If using fresh spinach, place in a colander, pour over boiling water, drain and cool, then put in a tea towel and squeeze out most of the water.
 Roughly chop.

 Blitz the onion with the garlic, ginger and green chilli.
 Cook the paneer in a large non-stick frying pan over medium heat for around 8 mins, tossing the pan so they become golden all over.
 Remove and set aside on a plate, leaving spices behind in the pan.
 Tip the onion mix into the pan, add a pinch of salt and turn the heat down.
 Fry until caramel coloured, around 10 mins, adding a splash of water if it looks a little dry.
 Add the garam masala, stir to coat the onion mix, fry for 2 mins.

 Add the spinach and cook for a further 2-3 mins, adding 100ml water to release all the flavours from the bottom of the pan.
+Season to taste.
 Add the paneer and cook for 2-3 mins to heat through.
 Spoon into bowls and squeeze over a little lemon juice, to serve.